SkafteNicki/dtu_mlops/s2_organisation_and_version_control/M5_git.md

 5. (Optional) The above exercises have focused on how to use git from the terminal, which I highly recommend learning.
 However, if you are using a proper editor they also have build in support for version control.
 We recommend getting familiar with these features (here is a tutorial for [VS Code](https://code.visualstudio.com/docs/editor/versioncontrol))

 Thats covers the basics of git to get you stated.
-In the exercise folder you can find a [git cheat sheet](exercise_files/git_cheat_sheet.pdf) with the most useful commands.
+In the exercise folder you can find a [git cheat sheet](exercise_files/git_cheat_sheet.pdf) with the most useful commands for future reference.